Cycle Touring Nepal Wednesday 9th November. Kathmandu to Mugling. 60 miles.

 The river Trishuli

-Luckily I carry spare tyres and after fitting a new tyre and another new inner tube (the whole was to big to fix) and loading everything back on I was on my way.
+Luckily, I carry spare tyres, and after fitting a new tyre and another new inner tube (the whole was too big to fix) and loading everything back on, I was on my way.

 The Trishuli river